 To process your request for financial help towards veterinary costs we will take your name, address, contact number and email and ask to see proof of means tested benefits and identification.
 The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and that we deliver public benefit.
 We will issue you with a voucher or unique reference number for use by a vet in treating your animal and invoicing the Branch.

-If you report an animal as lost or found we will not take your details directly, but refer you to Pets Located.
+If you report an animal as lost or found we will not take your details directly, but refer you to Animal Search UK.

 If we register or amend microchip details on an animal belonging to you we will ask you for your name, address, email and contact numbers in order to pass to the relevant microchip database company (principally Identibase, Anibase, Petlog).
 The legal basis for this is performance of a contract between you and the microchip company so that if your pet is missing, you can be reunited.
 For dogs microchipping is also a legal obligation.